jonromero/jonio_website/content/projects/v-as-in-metaverse.md

 Super excited and super stressed but it is going to be awesome!

+PS: If you bought [one of my NFTs](my-birthday-cake-as-an-nft), talk to me on Discord because you get a free ticket :D

 Coming Next: How difficult is to create a crypto island?